-Velvety on the tongue, sage’s uniquely warm flavour goes hand-in-hand with its potent fragrance.
+Velvety on the tongue, sage’s uniquely warm flavor goes hand-in-hand with its potent fragrance.
 It is highly aromatic and should be used sparingly for best results.

-We can get 43% of our recommended daily allowance of vitamin K from just one tablespoon of sage, as well as a healthy dose of fibre.
-Something of a wonder-herb, sage leaves can be turned into a poultice and used on the skin to remedy sprains, swelling, ulcers and bleeding.
+We can get 43% of our recommended daily allowance of vitamin K from just one tablespoon of sage, as well as a healthy dose of fiber.
+Something of wonder-herb, sage leaves can be turned into a poultice and used on the skin to remedy sprains, swelling, ulcers, and bleeding.

 Take a leaf out of the Italian cooking handbook and blend a pinch of sage with extra virgin olive oil and fresh garlic for a delicious pasta dish that needs nothing else.
 Alternatively, add a few leaves to lemonade or tea.
 Fancy trying something new?
 Batter and fry whole sage leaves until they’re crisp.